-- A copy of your project report - A completed CREST Silver Award student profile, which includes the project checklist and personal reflections about your experience and what you learned
+- A copy of your project report - A completed Gold CREST Award student profile, which includes the project checklist and personal reflections about your experience and what you learned.

-When the project is done by a team, each team member needs to submit an individual student profile - not doing this will mean you are asked to resubmit.
+When the project is done by a team, each team member needs to submit an individual student profile.

-To get a CREST Silver Award, you need to demonstrate at least 11 of the CREST criteria at acceptable standard or above, covering all four sections of the criteria.
-You should also complete and demonstrate around 30 hours of project work.
+To get a Gold CREST Award you need to demonstrate at least 11 of the CREST criteria at acceptable standard or above, covering all four sections of the criteria.
+You should also complete and demonstrate around 70 hours of project work per student.